 - COVID-19 Vaccinations.
 DHS relies on the City's COVID-19 vaccine distribution program to vaccinate clients and staff.
 Additionally, DSS has set up one vaccine hub in a shelter to supplement the citywide effort.
 DHS has established a mobile effort, similar to COVID-19 testing, to vaccinate clients with the Johnson and Johnson vaccine.
-Additionally, the Fiscal 2022 Executive Budget funds a program that offers clients gift cards to incentivize them to take the COVID-19 vaccine. - Subway Closures.
+Additionally, the Fiscal 2022 Executive Budget funds a program to incentivize clients to take the COVID-19 vaccine. - Subway Closures.
 On May 5th, 2020, the Metropolitan Transportation Authority (MTA) began nightly closures of the subway system between 1 a.m. and 5 a.m. to disinfect trains, stations, and equipment.
-The MTA will resume 24-hour service beginning May 17th.
+On May 3rd, 2021, Governor Cuomo announced the MTA will resume 24-hour service beginning on May 17th.
 This will likely impact DHS' street outreach and end-of-line services, as the agency will have to shift outreach to respond to the changes in MTA service. - Eviction Moratorium and Rental Arrears.
-In April 2021, New York extended the eviction moratorium from May 1st to August 31st.
+In April 2021, New York State legislators extended the eviction moratorium from May 1st to August 31st.
 As part of ARP, New York State and New York City received funds for eviction prevention and rental arrears.
 The funding will be distributed to tenants through one centralized application run by the State Office of Temporary and Disability Assistance (OTDA).